[OIII] 5007 emissions in extremely red quasars (ERQs) are compact: Analysis and results

 With the continuum and [\ion{O}{III}] line fluxes derived from these spectral fits, we construct their surface brightness radial profiles as functions of the annular aperture radii.
+We determine errors on the radial profiles as propagated from the formal $\chi^2$ minimization errors of the fitting the components.
 We also construct surface brightness radial profiles of the tip/tilt stars.
 We generally use tip/tilt stars rather than the extracted ERQ H$\beta$ emission as the PSF model even though the broad-line region is spatially unresolved because tip/tilt stars have higher S/N. Exceptions are J1217+0234 where the tip/tilt star observations are noisy and we instead use the ERQ H$\beta$ for describing the PSF, and J1652+1728 where we use the ERQ's spatially-unresolved continuum in the NIFS data for consistency with \cite{Vayner+21a}.
 Fig.~\ref{fig:annuprofspecs} presents these nuclear and annular aperture spectra, their best fits, and the surface brightness radial profiles.
 We qualitatively assess whether the continuum and the [\ion{O}{III}] components are spatially resolved by comparing with their reference PSF profiles.
 We also quantitatively assess spatial extents by calculating the half-light radii and our defined maximum radii that respectively encompass 50\% and 90\% of the fluxes of the different emission components.
+We determine their errors as propagated from the formal errors of the fitted components.
 Table~\ref{tab:COGmeasures} presents these characteristic $R_{\rm half}$ and $R_{\rm max}$ sizes of the continuum, total [\ion{O}{III}], and the individual [\ion{O}{III}] components.
 We report radii that are deconvolved with their reference PSFs, and for unresolved emission components we report their upper limit at the PSF sizes.
 As the adaptive-optics-corrected PSF involves a Gaussian-like core and a weak halo comparable to the natural seeing \citep{Law+18}, the half-light radii better characterize the emission component sizes.
 The maximum radii, on the other hand, are more commonly reported in the literature, hence calculating them enables comparison with measurements on other luminous quasars.

 The continuum emissions of J0006+1215, J1232+0912, J1217+0234, and J1604+5633 are spatially resolved, although we caution the suboptimal weather of the J1604+5633 observations.
 In particular the continuum emission of J0006+1215 remains detectable out to edge of the field at 1.4\,arcsec.